All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Thymosin Alpha-1

 An immune-modulating peptide that may benefit patients with chronic inflammation or immune dysfunction.
-Some clinics offer it as part of comprehensive wellness protocols.
+Some clinics offer it as part of thorough wellness protocols.
 Its relevance for Middle Eastern patients is primarily in the context of immune support rather than weight management.

 Ramadan and Peptide Therapy